Best Loans for Bad Credit in May 2025

 +

 Happy Money bad credit loans are specifically available to help borrowers pay off credit card debt.
-While you may not be eligible for Happy Money’s lowest interest rates, their personal loan rates may be lower than those on your current credit card.
+While you may not be eligible for Happy Money’s lowest interest rates if you have bad credit, this lender’s personal loan rates may be lower than your current credit card rates.

 If this lender approves you, you can typically expect to see your funds deposited into your account within three to six business days.
 This is much slower than other lenders on this list.